EVERGREENS FOR DRY SHADE

 Cyclamen coum and Cyclamen hederifolium

-Although not strickly evergreen, they will hold their leaves over winter.
+Although not strictly evergreen, they will hold their leaves over winter.
 These popular cyclamen species will produce exquisite blooms from late winter to early spring.
 The leaves, which have silver patterning over dark green, and the flowers appear at the same time from tubers underground.
 Flower colour can vary from white to deep red.
 Mulch annually with leaf mould to help prevent the tubers from drying out during the heat of the summer and from the cold of winter.
 Both species have been given an Award of Garden Merit (AGM).

 A wide range of plants are available in this species from low-growing ground covers only 6” tall to much larger plants up to 2’ in height.
 Also known as Barrenwort, this perennial plant has foliage which can turn red or orange in the autumn and remain over winter providing winter interest.